Ronak1107/Durham-College/README.md

 ## Prerequisites

-1. Install Python (Download it from Anaconda)
+1. Install Python (Download Anaconda)
 2. Jupiter Notebook (Launch it for running and creating python file)
+3. create github account and create repository so I can add my explanation in Readmi.md file

 ## Install
 there are few libraries which is using in python.